What is the Census?

 To find out more, please download a copy of the 2011 Census Household Questionnaire for England.

-Like all local authorities in England and Wales, Harrow Council relies on census population statistics to get the government funding we need for public services.
+Like all local authorities in England and Wales, We rely on Census population statistics to get the government funding we need for public services.

 How much we get is directly related to how many and what kind of people the census says live in our area.